vmishra2018/hes-e90/vivek-mishra-e90-final-project-report.md

 `sudo apt-get install flask-ask `

-<li> install ngrok on raspberry pi from https://ngrok.com/
+<li> install ngrok on raspberry pi from https://ngrok.com/ .
+Keep in mind that with ngrok free version you don't get a static url, everytime you restart you get a different url. you need to update that endpoint in alexa skill with that url.

 ##### Pi Camera  Setup